Line of Duty: Production design

 Peter Anderson designed Line of Dutys opening title sequence.
 From series two onwards, Maggie Donnelly worked as the costume designer.
 She gave Hawes lower-end outfits to reflect "how far [Denton] had sunk in her grief", but also included power suits to show where "she would have been in her career if fate hadn't dealt her that hand".
-Other outfits included pieces from high-end designers, such as A.P.C., Marks & Spencer, and Tommy Hilfiger for McClure, Theory for Newton, and ME+EM for both Macdonald and McClure.
+Other outfits included pieces from brands including A.P.C., Marks & Spencer, and Tommy Hilfiger for McClure, Theory for Newton, and ME+EM for both Macdonald and McClure.
 Compston regularly wears three-piece suits, and his character became notable for the waistcoats.
 Compston attributed this idea to a friend's experience working in a call centre.

 In series six, the Hillside Lane police station was built inside a former school.
 Gillian Devenney was the series's production designer.
 She designed Davidson's apartment with "minimalist décor and cool tones" to illustrate it as a lonely place, while Buckells's office was expected to show his "shallowness and lack of commitment to his career".
 The older design of the police headquarters contrasted with the modern appearance of AC-12's offices.
 The interrogation room was described as a glass box due to its large windows instead of walls.
 This room originally existed on location but had to be replicated on a sound stage during the COVID-19 pandemic and was built with no roof to allow for ventilation.